Introduction to Data AnalysisPSY002

 Each individual is unique in their journey through life.
 Human development is shaped largely by the complexities and intricacies of heredity and environment factors interacting prior to conception and throughout the lifespan.
 This subject will explore biological, social, psychological and economic factors that shape an individual’s growth and well-being throughout the lifespan.
 Major theories of development will be critiqued and explanations used to describe lifespan development will be reviewed.
 The relationship between biological, psychological and environmental factors and mental health will be examined.

-Assessment method:Can include a combination of essays, literature reviews, oral presentations, poster presentations, executive summaries, and/or take-home exams.
+Assessment method:Can include a combination of essays, literature reviews, oral presentations, poster presentations, executive summaries, and invigilated exams in the exam period.

 AOD IssuesHEBCHT104